In the Spotlight

 Understanding how pain interferes with your life can help you choose treatments that can reduce pain while improving function.
 These include things such as:

 It's important to remember that not all treatments are available at every VA Medical Center, and specific treatments may not be appropriate for all conditions.
-Talk to your doctor using Secure Messaging to determine which approaches are best for you.
+Talk to your doctor using Secure Messaging (sign in required) to determine which approaches are best for you.
 If a given plan is not available at your medical center, ask your provider or your Women Veteran Program Manager if similar care may be accessed in your community.

 Women's Health Checklist